jtng3/tozny-rock-paper-scissors-game/README.md

 `play.py` will share the following records with Judge Clarence:

 An encrypted version of the player's move, including the player's client ID.
+The record's metadata will include the record type (RPS Game Move), and the round number.

 #### Algorithm